Sanfee18/triton-server/README.md

 ### 7. Build the Docker Image

 Build the Docker image using the `Dockerfile` that was transferred.
-This image includes the Triton Inference Server and all the necessary dependencies.
+This image includes the Triton Inference Server and all the necessary dependencies specified on the `requirements.txt` file.

 ```bash
 sudo docker build -t ec2-triton:latest -f Dockerfile .